JJ/not-the-same-old/README.md

-# not-the-same-old
+# Not the same old stuff: new distributed evolutionary computation

-Not the same old stuff, talking about distributed evolutionary algorithms at the Nottingham sandbox
+Not the same old stuff, talking about distributed evolutionary algorithms at the Nottingham sandpit